Do you have a plan for retirement? Are you one of the lucky seven percent of people over the age of 50 who feels prepared?

 You can use services like the Pensions Tracing service provided by the .GOV website which will tell you whether you have a pension or what value it is.
 You need the name of your employer or your pension provider to be able to carry out the search.

 Still stuck?
-Talk to an Independent Financial Adviser about your situation and they will be able to work through everything on your behalf before suggesting which ongoing options are available to you.
+Talk to an Independent Financial Adviser about your situation.
+They will be able to work through everything on your behalf before suggesting which ongoing options are available to you.

 Start planning for retirement now